yh-yao/InterpretableClustering/Readme.md

 ## Data

-5 datasets were used in the paper:
+6 datasets were used in the paper:

+- Simulate
 - DBLP-E
 - DBLP-3
 - DBLP-5
 - Brain
 - Reddit

+Update:
+Simulate and DBLP-E datasets work well.
+DBLP-3, DBLP-5, Brain, and Reddit datasets are from another paper and hard to verify the meaning of node features.
+Will replace it to new datasets soon.

 ## Requirements
   * Python 3,